Beit Ha'Chidush

-Beit Ha'Chidush (meaning House of Renewal in Hebrew) (BHC) is a Jewish congregation founded in 1995 in Amsterdam, Netherlands.
-It was founded by Jews, many of which were expats, with secular and religious backgrounds who wanted to create a welcoming, inspiring and renewed Jewish congregation.
+Beit Ha'Chidush (meaning House of Renewal in Hebrew), abbreviated as BHC is a Progressive Jewish congregation, located in Amsterdam, in the North Holland region of The Netherlands.
+The congregation was founded in 1995 by predominately expatriate Jews with secular and religious backgrounds who wanted to create a welcoming, inspiring and renewed Jewish congregation.

+Since 1997, the congregation has worshiped from the Uilenburg Synagogue, a synagogue located at Nieuwe Uilenburgerstraat 91, in Central Amsterdam.
+The synagogue was completed in the Louis XV style in 1766 and used by another congregation up until World War II.
+After a period of profane use by the Municipality of Amsterdam, the synagogue was transferred to the Uilenburgersjoel Foundation, for use by a variety of Jewish organisations.

+Overview

 BHC is an independent modern and progressive community where anyone with a Jewish background, either paternal or maternal, is welcome.
 People with a non-Jewish partner are more than welcome to attend the services together with their partner.
 BHC is a community based on equality and inclusiveness and welcomes individuals of all genders and sexual orientations.

 There are typically three Shabbat services each month: two on Friday evenings and one on Saturday morning, as well as services on Holidays.
 Since 1997 BHC uses the Uilenburger Synagogue (1766) for services.
 Once a month a tish is organized for members, this is a shabbat dinner with the rabbi at the home of one of the members.
 Beit Ha'Chidush organises since 2004 a yearly Pride Shabbat, a festive service on the first Friday night of August (unless 1 August falls on a Saturday, in that case its on the last Friday of July).

 BHC organizes Jewish education for children (Ledor Wador), as well as shiurim (lessons) on Jewish topics for adults.

 BHC is a democratic organization with elected board members and general assemblies.
 All important decisions are submitted to the members at the general assemblies which occur at least twice a year.
 BHC is also participatory: Members are encouraged to actively take part in all activities and also develop their own initiatives.